 The Real Reason CBS Canceled MacGyver

 It's no secret that original MacGyver star Richard Dean Anderson was no fan of the 2016 reboot, but its cancelation seemingly came out of nowhere.
 Why, then?
-Fittingly, the cause might be the result of several reasons MacGyvered (yes, that is a proper verb) into a no-win scenario.
+Fittingly, the cause might have been the result of several reasons MacGyvered (yes, that is a proper verb) into a no-win scenario.

 MacGyver proves low ratings and showrunner firings do not mix

 Newsweek postulated that low ratings might have been the biggest contributing factor.
 According to the outlet, citing stats from TVSeriesFinale, the show's ratings and viewer numbers were gut punched.
-Season 4 averaged approximately 6.08 million viewers, while season 5 averaged around 4.8 million viewers.
+Season 4 averaged approximately 6.08 million viewers, while Season 5 averaged around 4.8 million viewers.
 That's a significant drop-off in viewership, and ratings didn't fare any better.
-Season 4 averaged a 0.67 rating, while season 5 is lagging behind with a 0.52 average rating.
-According to Newsweek, this plummeting rating made MacGyver CBS' 15th most-watched show.
-At first glance, that doesn't sound too bad, but it also places the show behind NCIS: New Orleans, which is also being canceled for low ratings.
+Season 4 averaged a 0.67 rating, while Season 5 lagged behind with a 0.52 average rating.
+This plummeting rating made MacGyver CBS' 15th most-watched show.
+At first glance, that doesn't sound too bad, but it was enough to put this property away — at least until the next reboot.